 Regular physical activity is generally recommended.
 When you have Type 1 diabetes, it can also help to regulate blood sugar levels.
 After a required period of adjustment and some experimentation to better understand your body’s reactions, running will no longer surprise you.
 So don’t let the fear of hypoglycemia stop you from putting on your sneakers!

 Physical activity and blood sugar

 Physical activity induces different hormonal changes.
-It is associated with two risks when dealing with T1D: hypoglycemia and hyperglycemia.
+It is associated with two risks when dealing with Type 1 diabetes : hypoglycemia and hyperglycemia.
 The first is related to increased glucose consumption by the muscles and can occur up to 48 hours after exercise.
 The second is less frequent, but can still happen.
 Hyperglycemia can occur due to the adrenaline rush that is sometimes experienced during a sporting competition.
 It is more common when the activity is intense, anaerobic and long.
+As such, the effects effects of running on Type 1 diabetes can be different from one person to another.

 You just started running

-The golden rule: go at your own pace.
+The golden rule is: go at your own pace.
 Start with small workouts and gradually increase your effort.
 These first training sessions allow you to better understand your body’s reactions to exercise.

 Test your blood glucose levels systematically before and after each run to assess the impact of physical activity on your blood glucose level.
 Keep a notebook indicating the duration, intensity (felt), and snacks consumed.
 You will learn your physiological reactions and can determine your optimal pre-run blood sugar level.